FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

 #### Migrating the catalog

 1. Load the former Transfer CFT 3.x environment.
-1. Export the catalog using the command CFTMI.
-Replace the &lt;catalog\_filename > with the corresponding environment variable, \_CFTCATA for UNIX or $CFTCATA for Windows.
+1. Export the catalog using the command `CFTMI`.
+Replace the &lt;c`atalog_filename` > with the corresponding environment variable, \_CFTCATA for UNIX or $CFTCATA for Windows.
 Enter:
     ```
     CFTMI MIGR type=CAT, direct=FROMCAT, ifname=<catalog_filename_former_cft>, ofname=catalog_output.xml
     ```